 Of course, being photographed in the astronaut couches will be contingent on the physical limitations of the CM itself (approximately 6 feet tall or shorter, and under 200 pounds).
 I will post an itinerary of locations the CM will be publicly displayed as soon as each date/location becomes available.
 If there are enough individual contributors, I may try to schedule a private "Donor Appreciation Day" for only those who contributed to the project.

 For all donors anywhere, both near Atlanta and far away, I have some special bonuses.
-As mentioned above, the U.S. Mint is getting involved in the 50th anniversary of the Apollo 11 moon landing.
+As mentioned above, the U.S. Mint has been involved in the 50th anniversary of the Apollo 11 moon landing.
 They have produced a variety of very beautiful limited-edition coins celebrating the event.
 I bought several of these coins for my personal collection, but I am willing to give them as gifts to the generous donors to this project:

 - for $150 or more, a 2019 Apollo 11 uncirculated half dollar